miketikh/crypto-trade-router/README.md

 **What happens if you want to trade two alt coins against each other?**

-For example: What if you're holding trade coin A, bad news comes out, and you want to buy coin B instead?
+For example: What if you're holding trade coin A, big news comes out, and you want to quickly buy coin B instead?
 This is a scenario that happens frequently for crypto day traders.

 Currently you would have to: